ManikantaMandlem/Drillbit-Size-Classification/README.md

 # Drillbit-Size-Classification
-To Classify images of drillbits attached to robotic arm based on these dimensions
+To Classify images of drillbits attached to robotic arm based on their dimensions

 ## Testing:
 - Test scripts are located in Inference folder